 ERG will answer this evaluation question using the following methods and data collection approaches:

-Content analysis of program strategy documents.
+Articulate a program logic model and associated theory of change (see definitions).
 ERG will review the Management Strategies and Logic and Action Plans documents developed by each outcome in the Agreement.
-From those documents, ERG will formulate logic models.
+ERG will also solicit feedback from subject matter experts.
+From those documents and feedback, ERG will formulate logic models.
 We expect our initial logic models will have gaps.
 We will also make an attempt to articulate theories of change from the available documents.

-Input from CBP Goal Implementation Teams.
+Input from CBP Goal Implementation Teams and subject matter experts.
 ERG will provide the logic models to each relevant Goal Implementation Team (GIT) and then solicit feedback on the gaps we identify and on our initial takes on the theories of change.
+ERG will also solicit feedback from subject matter experts who can speak to the Program logic model.

 Products and Timeline